Councillor Amanda De Ryk

 Councillor Amanda De Ryk (London Borough of Lewisham) was present at the Brent, Lewisham and Southwark IT Committee meeting held on July 8, 2025.

-In June 2025, Councillor Amanda De Ryk, Cabinet Member for Finance, Resources and Performance, actively participated in council matters.
-She attended the Public Accounts Select Committee meeting on June 25th, where she addressed questions related to financial monitoring, the No wrong front door
+During June 2025, Amanda De Ryk, Cabinet Member for Finance, Resources and Performance, was active in the Public Accounts Select Committee meeting on June 25th.
+She provided detailed responses on several key areas:

 Meetings in June 2025